-This site will look at the publishers, journals, editors and scholars whose practices merit scrutiny and need reform.
+This site will look at the publishers, journals, editors, conference organisers and scholars whose practices merit scrutiny and need reform.
 It will be built up over time, and it’ll take a fair while.
-In fact it really can’t ever be completed, because pseudo-publishers and pseudo-academics come and go constantly.
+In fact it really can’t ever be completed, because pseudo-publishers, pseudo-conference organisers and pseudo-academics come and go constantly.
 Adopting a policy of maximum transparency, I’ll upload onto the site the working copies (warts and all) of my data, for two reasons.
 One, because it will take too many years to get each data set into polished and up-to-the-minute form.
 Two, because even if a data set is current and flawless it won’t last in that condition for more than a week because it’s recording the activities of thousands of people, and people’s activities change all the time.
 Hence the working copies are never likely to be anything else, so you may as well have them now and, if you’re interested, watch them evolve.

 The ultimate aim is to get the swindlers out of the academy and prevent any further erosion of public trust in scholarship in general and science in particular.
 That has no chance of success at the moment because universities are the major players in the game, and universities have no policies to deal with the problem; all they have is advice and awareness campaigns, some vigorous, some feeble or token.
 Turning faculty alerts into policy is a major step on the road to reform.